kiboschool/tk-web-foundations/course/src/web-foundations-april-2022/week-1-foundations.md

 After this week, you will be able to:

-- Explain the role of HTML, CSS, and JavaScript
+- Explain the role of HTML, CSS, and JavaScript.
-- Use core HTML elements to structure a webpage
+- Use core HTML elements to structure a webpage.
-- Select and apply styles using CSS
+- Select and apply styles using CSS.
-- Use a script tag to include a JavaScript file on a webpage
+- Use a script tag to include a JavaScript file on a webpage.

-### Welcome Video
+### Welcome Video from your instructor, Wasiu

 <aside>
 <img src="instruction.png" alt="instruction.png" width="40px" /> Web Foundations instructor Wasiu welcomes you to the course.